 Learn how to make an impossible card, whether you’re cutting it out by hand or with a cutting machine, using these easy impossible card templates.

-Today I’m going to show you how to make what’s popularly known as the IMPOSSIBLE CARD.
+Today I’m going to show you how to make what’s popularly known as the IMPOSSIBLE CARD, which is a great companion to my shaker cards.
 You may also have heard of this referred to as a Hypercard, Illusion Card, or Gap card.
 I call it a super easy pop-up card!
-But I’m guessing it got it’s “impossible” name from the fact that it looks like it’d be impossible to make.
-If you look at an “impossible card” closely, you see a gap at the top and bottom, but neither appears large enough to account for “pop up” part.
+But I’m guessing it got its “impossible” name from the fact that it looks like it’d be impossible to make.
+If you look at an “impossible card” closely, you see a gap at the top and bottom, but neither appears large enough to account for the “pop up” part.
 Yet a basic impossible card template is made from just ONE SINGLE piece of paper.
 So how is it done?